mozilla/dxr/docs/source/deployment.rst

     The list of packages above is maintained by hand and might fall behind, despite our best efforts.
-If you suspect something is missing, look at :file:`vagrant_provision.sh` in the DXR source tree, which does the actual setup of the VM, which is itself automatically tested.
+If you suspect something is missing, look at :file:`vagrant_provision.sh` in the DXR source tree, which does the actual setup of the VM and is automatically tested.

 Python Packages
 ---------------